florophore/floro-react-native-demo/README.md

 <img src="./docs/imgs/download_tls.png" width="600">

-#### Your TLS certs will change everytime you switch IPs on your lan.
+#### Your TLS certs will change every time you switch IPs on your lan.
 Certs are rotated every 6 months.
 Ie. You do not need to repeat these steps but if you've trusted a cert before from 192.168.1.x but never trusted floro from 19.2.168.1.y, you will have to download the cert for 192.168.1.y.

 ## Trusting a cert on IOS